From a recent column in The Catholic Weekly:

 Time is too precious to lose in moving around and getting stressed over largely inconsequential material objects.

 We still have a lot of stuff in our home, and mess, which is proper for a family home with five children living in it.
-But there is a bit more order now and thus more room to be breathe and invite more calm and peace into our daily routine.
+But there is a bit more order now and thus more room to breathe and invite a little less crazy and a little more calm into our daily routine.